Share

 - Wash and dry your hands before touching the patient.
 This will protect them from any germs.
 Consider wearing an apron and/or rubber gloves.

-Learn how to use a hoist step-by-step with Active Mobility Systems
+Learn how to use a hoist step-by-step with Active Mobility

 We hold monthly seminars to showcase new products, share experiences among professionals and show carers how to use our equipment in a safe and efficient manner.
 Subscribe to our mailing list to be notified when we’re holding our next hoist seminar, or check out our “Events” page to book your seat today.